t-trpl/natt/README.md

 # About
--  Asimple x11 screen temperature scheduler
+-  A simple x11 screen temperature scheduler

 # Notice
 - I have no formal education with gtk, so please excuse any glaring design flaw.